Roselle Nava

-Roselle Paulino Nava-Tan (born March 28, 1976), professionally and more commonly known as Roselle Nava, is a Filipino singer, film and television actress, and former politician.
+Roselle Paulino Nava-Tan (born March 28, 1976) is a Filipino singer, film and television actress, and former politician.
 She is a multi-platinum female singer in the Philippines and one of the most in-demand divas during the '90s era.
 She is tagged as the "Philippines' Sentimental Diva" and the "former supreme songbird of ABS-CBN".
 She was formerly dubbed as the "90s Philippine Pop Queen".
 She started her career as a part of ABS-CBN's defunct youth-oriented show Ang TV (1992–1997) together with Jolina Magdangal, Claudine Barretto, Antoinette Taus, etc. She was also a regular host and performer of ASAP, the Philippines longest variety show, from 1995 to 2004 and since 2015.

 She is the singer behind the hits like "Bakit Nga Ba Mahal Kita", "Maniniwala Ba Ako", "Dahil Mahal Na Mahal Kita", "Laging Ikaw Parin", "Ikaw Pala", "Mahal Mo Ba'y Di Na Ako" and "Huwag Ka Nang Babalik".